Servideska/HPC/doc.zih.tu-dresden.de/docs/software/mathematics.md

 ```

 With following command you can see a list of installed software - also
-the different versions of matlab.
+the different versions of MATLAB.

 ```console
 marie@login$ module avail